leangjia/blender_docs/manual/physics/fluid/introduction.rst

 .. note::

-   There is a :ref:`Quick Fluid and Quick Smoke <bpy.ops.object.quick>` tools which will automatically create a domain object with a basic liquid/smoke/fire material.
+   There is a :ref:`Quick Fluid and Quick Smoke <bpy.ops.object.quick>` tools which will automatically create a domain object with a basic material.
-   There is a *Quick Liquid* and *Quick Smoke* which will automatically create a domain object with a basic liquid or smoke & fire material.
+   There is a *Quick Liquid* and *Quick Smoke* which will automatically create a domain object with a basic liquid or smoke and fire material.